-Looking for a healthy breakfast idea that’s easy to meal prep?
+Looking for a healthy snack or breakfast idea that’s easy to meal prep?
 Chia pudding is one of the easiest recipes to put together – you can make these homemade versions for less than $3.

 If you’ve never used chia seeds before, you might be surprised… when you add them to a liquid they will soak up 10 times their weight in water and produce a gel coating.
 This results in a “thick and creamy” texture that pairs well with greek yogurt and coconut cream.